1. Who is eligible for the program?

 Yes, the Program will reimburse claims for prescriptions filled at community pharmacies outside New Brunswick, up to the amount that would have been paid if the prescription had been filled in the province of New Brunswick.

 7. Where can I find information about abortion services, including Mifegymiso?

-Your family physician or primary care provider may be able to advise you.
+Your primary care provider may be able to advise you.
 Alternatively, there are three family planning clinics in New Brunswick who provide counseling and services related to abortions, including Mifegymiso.
 These clinics are open to anyone.
 They are located at:

 - The Moncton Hospital (Moncton), 1-844-806-9205

 - The Dr. Georges L. Dumont University Hospital Centre (Moncton), 506-862-4000

 8. How will the Medical Abortion Program protect my privacy?

 The Government of New Brunswick is committed to safeguarding your privacy.
 Furthermore, the Department of Health is subject to the Right to Information and Protection of Privacy Act and the Personal Health Information Privacy and Access Act.
 Visit our privacy web page (www.gnb.ca/healthprivacy) for more information on our privacy practices and your rights regarding this issue.

 9. I have more questions about the Medical Abortion Program and Mifegymiso.
 Who can I contact?